 - Fold in the chocolate chips and walnuts.

-- Roll the dough into even size balls.
-I measured mine to about 1.7 ounces and they were the perfect size.
+5. Roll the dough into even-sized balls.
+I measured mine to about 1.7 ounces and they were a perfect size.

 How long do you bake cookies?